MissouriMRR/Simulation-2023/README.md

 To acquire the correct port:
 1. run `\scripts\run-servers.ps1` if you haven't already
-2. run your Unreal Engine simulation and ensure PX4 connects to it
+2. start your Unreal Engine simulation and ensure PX4 connects to it
 3. locate the *final occurrance* of a message similar to `mode: Onboard, data rate: 4000 B/s on udp port 14280 remote port 14030` in PX4's console output
     - the listed *remote port* is the one you need
 4. replace the value of `drone_port` in your `\scripts\server-config.json` with the remote port you found